Walk in wisdom toward those who are outside, redeeming the time.

 People are watching you—people will always be watching you.
 We have to remember that the example we set (in both speech and conduct) is going to affect how people see us and how they view the Bible.
 How we live has a huge impact on the accuracy of that perception.

-Tomorrow on the Daily Bible Verse Blog: “Dissolutions and Resolutions.”
+And see also our Daily Bible Verse Blog post “Dissolutions and Resolutions.”